xBalzerRRC/comp-3021-final/README.md

 ## Event-Driven Programming Paradigm

 This application demonstrates the Event-Driven Programming Paradigm through the use of signals and slots, user interface events, and dynamic updates based on user actions.

+## Filtering

+This application incorporates filter by allow filter types to be selecting via a dropdown menu along with text input and applying it to the rows of the table.